Nvision-x/s3-inventory-tf/README.md

 - 🏗️ **Creating the inventory configuration** if it's missing
 - 📤 **Delivering inventory reports** to a central destination bucket (`s3-terra-inventory`)

-This is especially useful for compliance, cost tracking, and operational transparency.

 ---

 ## ⚙️ How It Works